invertdna/Skagit_Salmon_eDNA/Documents/notes.md

   - redo plate.
 Again.
 But use 6 replicates per dilution level.
   - compare SD ~ min(Ct) for each of standards, and controls.
   - check for similar limit of detection across assays/standards
+  - volume of template into 10 uL qPCR can be upped from 2 uL to 3 uL

 ## 2018-01-02
 - Abi caught an error: